I tried basic authentication using Nginx

 Any IP address example.com

-Add this to the hosts file and save.
+Add this to the hosts file and save it

-*Settings will not be reflected unless executed with administrator privileges.
-So, run Notepad or similar program with administrator privileges, and then open the hosts file.
+*The settings will not be reflected unless you run it with administrator privileges.
+Therefore, run Notepad or similar with administrator privileges before opening the hosts file

-Now, when you search for http://example.com in your browser, if the information you entered during setup is displayed, this setup is complete.
+Now, if you search for http://example.com in your browser and the information you entered during setup is displayed, then the setup is complete

-Now that you have configured the virtualhost, the last step is to configure basic authentication.
+Now that the virtualhost is set up, the final step is to set up basic authentication

-Let's apply basic authentication to the configured Vhost
+Let's apply basic authentication to the Vhost we set up

-When using Apache, there is no problem since the ht system is also installed.
-However, in the case of nginx, the ht-based tools are not installed, so the htpasswd command cannot be used.
-So, let's start with that installation.
+When using Apache, the ht tools are installed, so there is no problem.
+However, in the case of nginx, the ht tools are not installed, so the htpasswd command cannot be used.
+Therefore, we will start by installing them

 sudo yum install httpd-tools